try-catch-stack/csoc-2021-task-4-Django/README.md

 In the authentication app, fill in the views for login, logout and user registration.
 You will also need to create basic frontend templates for these views.
 Refer to the existing templates if you have any issue.

 ## Deadline
 You'll have a week to complete this task.
-Hence, the deadline of this task is 7th May, 2020.
+Hence, the deadline of this task is 22nd July, 2021.

 ## Submission
 * Follow the instructions to setup and run this project.